-Several viral diseases are a global public health burden, such as dengue,^[1] Zika,^[2] Ebola,^[3] viral hepatitis, and acquired immunodeficiency syndrome (AIDS).^[4] Another virus causing a global impact on human health is the pathogen named human respiratory syncytial virus ment of effective treatments for hRSV disease, this seasonal infection is still a major cause of pneumonia and bronchiolitis in infants, in young children, and even in adults.^[6-8] A United States study estimated that hRSV is the most common cause of viral mortality in children aged of 7 ARCH PHARM DPhG under 5 years.^[9] hRSV is highly contagious and is transmitted by direct contact with nasal secretions or by fomite spread on hands, cots, and fluffy toys.
+Several viral diseases are a global public health burden, such as dengue, [1] Zika, [2] Ebola, [3] viral hepatitis, and acquired immunodeficiency syndrome (AIDS).[4]
+Another virus causing a global impact on human health is the pathogen named human respiratory syncytial virus (hRSV), which is a member of the Paramyxoviridae family and subfamily Pneumovirinae.
+[5] Despite considerable efforts toward the development of effective treatments for hRSV disease, this seasonal infection is still a major cause of pneumonia and bronchiolitis in infants, in young children, and even in adults.
+[6-8] A United States study estimated that hRSV is the most common cause of viral mortality in children aged under 5 years.^[9] hRSV is highly contagious and is transmitted by direct contact with nasal secretions or by fomite spread on hands, cots, and fluffy toys.
 Preventing the spread of the virus is possible by promoting cough etiquette, hand washing, and cohorting hospitalized hRSV patients.^[10] The incubation period is typically 2-8 days, with virus replication spreading from the upper respiratory tract epithelial cells to the lower respiratory tract.^[11]